ardasahiner/layerCNN_convex/README.md

-Layerwise Learned CNN
+Layerwise Learned Convex CNN

-This is code associated with the paper https://arxiv.org/abs/1812.11446 This is a peliminary research code and some more refinements are needed.
+This is code built originally the paper https://arxiv.org/abs/1812.11446.
+It builds upon this paper by using equivalent convex formulations of neural networks as proposed originally in Pilanci and Ergen, ICML 2020.
+This repo is currently a work in progress.

 ## Imagenet
 Imagenet experiments for 1-hidden layer use the standalone imagenet_single_layer.py